 Putting your money to work by investing in socially and environmentally responsible companies is not only the right thing to do but, as we will find out, it can be incredibly profitable.

 ESG investing (Environmental, Social & Governance) enables ethical investors to channel their capital to companies that demonstrate environmental sustainability, social responsibility, and good corporate governance.
 ESG investing can be done by investing in specific companies or investing in some new ESG funds.

 1. Build Your Own ESG Portfolio

-Although ESG investing can be complicated, having to wade through the ethical dilemmas in order to emerge with a list of companies you want to invest in, it does not need to be.
+Although ESG investing can be complicated, having to wade through the ethical dilemmas to emerge with a list of companies you want to invest in is not necessary anymore.